sforazz/lung_segmentation/README.md

 # Introduction
 This repository contains a deep learning application to segment lungs from CT images.
-The Convolutional Neural Network used to this task has been trained on 1500 mouse images (with different level of lung fibrosis) acquired with clinical CT, achieving very good results in 2 independent test sets (median [Dice score](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) above 0.98 and median [Hausdorff distance](https://en.wikipedia.org/wiki/Hausdorff_distance) below 1 mm).
-It has also been tested in micro-CT mouse images where, without any additional training, it got a Dice score of 0.83.
-Finally, it has been applied to human lung segmentation as well after re-training using a transfer learning approach (on 10 subjects).
+The Convolutional Neural Network used to this task has been trained on 1500 mouse images (with different level of lung fibrosis) acquired with clinical CT, achieving very good results in 2 independent test sets (median [Dice score](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) above 0.96 and median [Hausdorff distance](https://en.wikipedia.org/wiki/Hausdorff_distance) below 2 mm).
+It has been applied to segment lungs from high resolution mouse CT images and human CTs as well after re-training using a transfer learning approach (on 35 mice and 9 subjects, respectively).
 However, the application provided here is only for clinical CT mouse lung segmentation, but it will be expanded soon to include the other 2 modalities.

 # Installation
-Currently, this application is only supported for Linux (Ubuntu) operative system, because it needs some executables that are build on this OP.
+Currently, this application is only supported for Linux (Ubuntu) operative system, because it needs some executables that are build on this OS.
 To install it, follow the following steps:
 - Clone or download the repository.
 - Open a terminal and cd into it (`cd lung_segmentation`, if the repository is in the current directory)
 - (Optional) create a python virtual environment (for example `virtualenv venv`).
 For more information about virtualenv please refer to [this web page](https://virtualenv.pypa.io/en/latest/)
 - (Optional) activate the just created virtualenv `source venv/bin/activate`
+- Open the setup.py script and uncomment the version of tensorflow you want to use (cpu or gpu, based on your system).
+Then save and close the file.
 - Type: `python setup.py install`
 - cd into the scripts folder (`cd scripts`).
 Please make sure that your virtualenv is still active when you changed directory.